 - (0) Practiced frequently

 - (1) Practiced occasionally

 - (2) Have not occurred / unreported

 (Original variable name: Political and other extrajudicial killings/arbitrary or unlawful deprivation of life)

 4.3.4.4 Prevalence of Torture by Government Authorities (ciri\tort)

 Long tag: qog\std\ts\ciri\tort

-Original tag: ciri\tort
+Original tag: ciri tort

-Dataset citation: Teorell et al. (2024)

-Variable citation: Mark et al. (2023), Cingranelli et al. (2014)
+Dataset citation: Teorell et al. (2025) Variable citation: Mark et al. (2023)

-Merge scores:

-Non-missing observations in original unit: Sum: 6888, Percent: 45.05 Non-missing observations in chosen unit: Sum: 6213, Percent: 20.73 Lost observations in chosen unit: Sum: 675 Percent: 9.8 Description:

-Torture refers to the purposeful inflicting of extreme pain-whether mental or physical-by government officials, or by private individuals at the instigation of government officials.
+Non-missing observations in original unit: Sum: 6888, Percent: 45.05 Non-missing observations in chosen unit: Sum: 6213, Percent: 20.73 officials, or by private individuals at the instigation of government officials.
 This includes the use of physical and other force by police and prison guards - including rape and beatings - as well as deaths in custody due to tangible negligence by government officials.
 Torture can be anything from simple beatings to other practices such as waterboarding, rape, or administering shock or electrocution as a means of getting information or a forced confession.
 Torture also takes into account intentional mental abuse of those in custody.
 Military hazing also counts as torture.
-Scoring Scheme: